-Place a carpenter square on the face of the material with the outside corner on the edge of the circle.
+First, place a carpenter square on the face of the material with the outside corner on the edge of the circle.
 Trace the outside edge of the square on the circle to draw two perpendicular lines across the circle.

-Carpenter Square and Speed Square
+How To Find The Center of A Circle With A Carpenter Square and Speed Square

 Place the inside edges of the carpenter square against the edge of the circle.
 Place the base of a speed square against the carpenter square and align the angled side with the inside corner of the carpenter square.
 Draw a line along the angle of the speed square.

 Rotate the material and repeat Step 1, then draw another line.
 Finally, you have located the perfect center of a circle using just these tools.